crcdng/livecoding_materials/evaluate_keys.md

-# Keys to Evalaute code
+# Keys to Evaluate code

 Different Live Coding tools use different keys for evaluating code.
 Shown here for Mac.